Temnothorax crassispinus – Colony with queen and workers

 3. Ants guaranteed parasite-free,

-4. Health demonstrated by the queen laying eggs and the presence of brood upon shipment,
+4. Health demonstrated by queen egg-laying and the presence of brood upon shipment,

 5. No "boosting" (addition of brood or external workers to sell colonies faster),

-6. Guaranteed delivery in good health: partial refund in case of worker loss, full refund in case of queen loss (if delivered within 48 hours),
+6. Guaranteed healthy delivery: partial refund in case of worker loss, full refund in case of queen loss (if delivered within 48 hours),

 7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,